arnoprincestonpan/ARNO-PAN-IS24-full-stack-competition-req97073/README.md

 # ARNO-PAN-IS24-full-stack-competition-req97073

 Candidate: Arno Princeston Pan
 Contact: pan.arno@gmail.com

 ## Introduction

 ### Story Line

 After reading Lisa(director)'s and Alan(DevOps)'s user stories, a solution was created by Arno Pan.
 It is a full stack website that has a landing page that retrieves all products available with the data and title requested (Product Number, Product Name, Scrum Master Name, Product Owner Name, Developer Names, Start Date, Methodology).
-It has other sub-pages for adding products, updating products and an about page.
+The website can be used to update/edit/delete a product.
 The product is now presented to Lisa and Alan to test for review.

 ### Getting Started